quicwg/base-drafts/draft-ietf-quic-qpack.md

 this document.
 The format from [RFC7541] is used unmodified.
 Note, however, that QPACK uses some prefix sizes not actually used in HPACK.

-QPACK implementations MUST be able to decode integers up to 62 bits long.
+QPACK implementations MUST be able to decode integers up to and including 62 bits long.

 ### String Literals